alex-downer/simple-calculator-manual-Testing/README.md

-# Demonstrating Manual Testing for a Simple Calculator Application
+# Manual Testing for a Simple Calculator Application

 ### OBJECTIVE